+27.2.1 Return of Securitization Proceeds

+(1) If an LSE is required under PURA § 39.664 or the Debt Obligation Order in Docket No. 52322 to return securitization proceeds, then the LSE must remit the proceeds to its QSE, and the QSE shall remit those funds to ERCOT within two Business Days of the QSE receiving the funds from the LSE.
+The funds must be paid by the QSE to the account designated for payment of Securitization Uplift Charge Invoices.

 27.5.3 Means of Satisfying Securitization Uplift Charge Initial Invoice Credit Requirements

 (1) If a Counter-Party is required to provide a Securitization Uplift Charge escrow deposit, then it may do so through one or both of the following means: